YouTube Playlist Length LogoYTP Length

 I searched on Google for "YouTube Playlist length."
 I found a few websites that showed the total time and speed calculations.
 However, I realized these tools were missing some practical features I really needed:

 • Remaining Time: After watching 10 videos, I wanted to know how much time is left for the remaining ones.
 Also, the last few videos in the playlist are usually the general ones, so I wanted to skip them.
-Existing tools only showed the total time but I wanted to know the time for specific range of videos.
+Existing tools only showed the total time, but I wanted to know the time for a specific range of videos.

 • Sorting: I wanted to sort videos to watch the shortest ones first or the most popular ones.
 There was no option for this.